RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 6.md

 Beth's voice returned and Debug tried to shelve the tempting thoughts of drowning anxiety with endorphins for later.

-"Ok, I got like eight good ones, they look like a right fuckwad."
+"Okay, I got like eight good ones, they look like a right fuckwad."
 Debug was thrown entirely off her depressive funk with Beth's out of character language.

 "Did you get that from one of your books?
 I've never heard you talk like that."
 Debug's legs felt weak, her voice sounded normal, she became very worried she was going to move too much and be seen well enough to ID and later stalk, the urge to cry flooded her body.
 With the tension gone, all that was left holding her up was the desk and her boots that were too tight around her ankles.